Quick tools for school, health, and money decisions.

 How JSON validation works

 The tool parses the JSON string using the browser runtime.
 If parsing succeeds, the content is valid JSON and can be reformatted.
-If parsing fails, the error message helps you find the broken structure.
+If parsing fails, the error message helps you find the broken structure quickly.

 When to use it